Charles Wells Russell

-Charles Wells Russell (July 22, 1818 - November 22, 1867) was a prominent Virginia lawyer and politician.
+Charles Wells Russell (July 22, 1818 - November 22, 1867) was a Virginia lawyer and politician.
 He supported the Confederate States of America during the American Civil War, serving as one of Virginia's delegates to the Provisional Confederate Congress and then the First and Second Confederate Congresses, although his home area seceded from the Commonwealth and became West Virginia during that war.

 Early and family life

 Born in Tyler County, Virginia (now Tyler County, West Virginia), which his grandfather helped found.
 He was educated at the Linsly Institute and then went to Canonsburg, Pennsylvania, graduating from Jefferson College.
 He read law under Z. Jacob in Wheeling and passed his bar exam.

 Charles married Margaret Wilson Moore in 1842; and in 1850 they lived with iron manufacturer Henry Moore in Wheeling (Third Ward).
 They had two (perhaps three?, Edward Oldham Russell) sons, Henry Moore Russell (1851-1915) and Charles Wells Russell Jr. (1856-1927) (U.S. diplomat, 1909–1914).